-On matriculation, each student is assigned a faculty advisor and is required to meet at least twice each semester with his or her advisor.
-The pool of faculty advisors includes the concentration coordinators and the core course instructors.
+On admission to the M.D.-MPH program, each student is assigned an MPH faculty advisor and is required to meet at least twice each semester with his or her advisor.
 Advisors are available to address general academic and public health questions and to assist the student in declaration of his or her area of concentration for the MPH degree.

-After admission into a concentration, each student is assigned a faculty advisor from the concentration department who serves as academic practicum advisor and counselor on career and employment opportunities, professional development, and opportunities beyond graduate school.
+After admission into a concentration, each student is assigned an MPH faculty advisor from the concentration department who serves as academic practicum advisor, academic mentor, and counselor on career and employment opportunities, professional development, and opportunities beyond graduate school.